milindchawre/eks-infra/README.md

 ### Introduction

 This code creates a system as mentioned in the [assignment.md](ASSIGNMENT.md).
+System comprises of:
+- a multi-region EKS cluster (two clusters running in primary and secondary aws regions)
+- Aurora PostgreSQL DB cluster which span accross aws regions (making use of [aurora global database feature](https://aws.amazon.com/rds/aurora/global-database/))
-System comprises of an EKS cluster running a [todo application](https://github.com/milindchawre/todo).
+- each EKS cluster running a [todo application](https://github.com/milindchawre/todo)

 ### Architecture
 ![EKS-Setup](images/AWS-EKS-Setup.png)